 giving free reign to his vast experience and training along with an imagination

 that knows no limitations."

 collaborations have been with L.A. saxophonist Woody Mankowski.
-Our most recent album, Come In Funky, also featured
+Standard Deviations (2018) is their most popular.
+"Consistently intriguing and colorful", states jazz historian Scott Yanow.
+Their 2014 album, Come In Funky, also features

 Song of Myself.

 Rain Bather, a jazz ensemble recording, won the 2009 Midwest Jazz Album of

 the Year award (JazzChicago.net).
 Tobin's jazz recordings have